allenkei/allenkei.github.io/README.md

 - Empirical Bayes Methodology
 - Computer Vision & Natural Language Processing

-If you interested in working on these topics, please email me.
+If you interested in working on these topics, please feel free to email me.

 Previously, I received a B.S. in Statistics and a B.A. in Economics at UCLA.
 I also interned at **Amazon** and **Cisco**.